 The SW Market-Madison Sewer Project is being designed to accomplish the following sewer improvements:

-Repair 11,600 feet, or two miles, of aging public sewer pipes in from SW Market to SW Madison streets between SW Naito Parkway and I-405.
+- Repair 11,720 feet (more than two miles) of aging public sewer pipes in from SW Market to SW Madison streets between SW Naito Parkway and SW 13th Avenue.

-Repair, replace, or add maintenance access holes as needed.
+- Repair, replace, or add maintenance holes as needed.